Creating a Deck Around an Above-ground Pool or Spa

 - Click the Select Objects button, then click on the deck railings and move them as needed to create a deck of the desired size and position.

-- Build> Walls> Invisible Wall from the menu, then click and drag to draw a second room entirely inside the first one.
+- Select Build> Wall> Room Divider from the menu, then click and drag to draw a second room entirely inside the first one.
 Trace along the edges of your pool.

 - If your pool is round or has rounded edges, you can instead use the Curved Deck Edge tool and then make your railing walls invisible.

-- To learn how to create a perfectly round room, see article 763 in this database: How to create a completely circular wall.
+- To learn how to create a perfectly round room, see the Related Articles section at the bottom of this article.

 - Using the edit handles, position the deck edges so that they align with the outside edges of the pool symbol.

-- Starting in Chief Architect X4, an invisible wall is automatically drawn any time you draw a room inside of another room.
+- An invisible wall or room divider is automatically drawn any time you draw a room inside of another room.
 This is to avoid an issue with creating open below rooms inside of other rooms.

-- Click the Select Objects button, then click in an empty space in the larger rectangular Deck room to select it and click the Open Object edit button.
+- Click the Select Objects button, then click in an empty space in the larger rectangular deck room to select the deck room and click the Open Object edit button.

-- On the Structure tab of the Room Specification dialog, specify the Floor as the same or slightly less than the pool's Height value, then click OK.
+- On the Structure panel of the Room Specification dialog, specify the Floor as the same or slightly less than the pool's Height value, then click OK.

 - In this example, the pool's Height is 55 7/8", and the Floor height for the deck is specified as 50".

-- With the Select Objects tool still selected, click in the new Deck room to select it and click the Open Object edit button.
+- With the Select Objects tool still selected, click in the new Deck room, that encompasses the pool, to select it and click the Open Object edit button.

-- On the General tab of the Room Specification dialog, select Open Below from the Room Type drop-down list.
+- On the General panel of the Room Specification dialog, select Open Below from the Room Type drop-down list.

-- On the Structure tab, uncheck Roof Over This Room.
+- On the Structure panel, uncheck Roof Over This Room.